Cheesy Keto Philly Cheesesteak Casserole

 What Is The Best Meat For A Philly Cheesesteak?

 A traditional “Philly Cheesesteak” is made with thinly sliced ribeye.
-Now, ribeye steaks are a bit pricey but for a good reason.
+Ribeye steaks are a bit pricey, but for a good reason.
 The meat is quality!
 It has a good amount of fat and will give you a tender, juicy, and delicious steak casserole.

-If you are on a budget, you can use skirt steak or sirloin steak instead!
+If you are on a budget, you can use a skirt or sirloin steak instead!
 Just make sure it is THINLY SLICED.
-If you can’t do this properly, ask the butcher to shave your meat for you.
-They have the tools to do this, and I’m sure would be more than happy to do it for you.
+If you can’t do this properly, ask the butcher to shave your meat.
+They have the tools to do this, and I’m sure they would happily do it for you.

 Another meat option is to use ground beef!
-The flavors will still be there, and the result would still be tender and juicy.
+The flavors will still be there, and the result will still be tender and juicy.
 Plus, it is cost-efficient.

 Tip: Ask the butcher at the grocery store to shave the ribeye for you.